-No one needs more baby gear, right?!
-But if there is a product or a hack that makes this gig easier, we’re all for it.
+If there is a product or a hack that makes this parenting gig easier, we’re all for it.
 That’s why we’re falling hard for stroller wagons.
-Unlike most baby gear, these hybrid cribs-on-wheels will serve your family long after your kids can walk.
-Read on for the best reasons to invest in another stroller that even you can sit in.
+These sweet rides will serve your family long after your kids can walk, for toting kids, park gear, pets and more.
+Read on for the best reasons to invest in a stroller wagon.

 2. It holds multiple kids.

 There is no need to head up a caravan of strollers when spending a day out and about.
-Whether you have a large family or a friend group of kids to tote around, the WonderFold X4 Wagon (retail: $399.99) or the School Bus (retail: $999) can hold up to 4 kids.
+Whether you have a large family or a friend group of kids to tote around, stroller wagons like the W4S 2.0 Multifunctional Stroller Wagon ($399.99) and the School Bus ($799) can hold up to 4 kids.

-If you’re wearing all the babies (and carrying all the gear), take a break and let a wagon do the work.
-A stroller wagon has room for multiple babies to nap at once, and deep pockets for twice the diapers, wipes and bibs.
-Plus, the push/pull system makes maneuvering the unit easy on your core.
+If you're wearing all the babies (and carrying all the gear), take a break and let a wagon do the work.
+A stroller wagon has room for kids and deep pockets for necessities.
+Plus, the push/pull system makes maneuvering the unit easy on your core muscles.

 4. It folds flat.